 “And — and I’m scared.
 Ari, I’m scared.
 That’s all.
 That’s why I think about the future, and where this could possibly go.
 Because no matter how I turn it, I can’t see any way that whatever we start, won’t end.

 Ari was quiet for a moment, but only for a moment.

 “When that end comes, whatever form it takes, which will you regret more: Taking a chance that maybe you both feel the same way — or pretending to not feel anything?

 “What if you tell him?
 What if it’s like a sunset, so blinding and brilliant that it takes your breath away and makes you feel alive and free, even just for that instant before the sky goes black?
 It might not be forever, but wouldn’t it have been worth it anyway, to live and feel before you lose the chance?

 “Or you could look the other way and never know that light, trying to protect yourself from getting hurt, which, let’s face it, you’re gonna get hurt no matter what happens at this point, right?
 If you never get to see him again, you’re telling me that wouldn’t hurt right now, even if you don’t tell him how you feel?
 Hurt is the risk we take when we care.

 Chapter 26: “One wrong move and it’ll shatter” coming Thursday!
 Two more days!

 Thanks so much for reading 🙂 I’d love to hear your thoughts — please give a like, leave a comment OR shoot me an email!

 Missed the last chapter?

 Kierah walked by the kitchens as often as she could inconspicuously manage, to sneak a glance at Rothan.
 Sometimes, he’d be nowhere in sight.
 Other times, she’d see him, and they’d share a quick wave.
-She wasn’t entirely forbidden from … Continue reading Chapter 24: An unexpected invitation
+She wasn’t entirely forbidden from checking in on him; he was, after all, one of the children rescued by her … Continue reading Chapter 24: An unexpected invitation